marcmutz/llvm-project-qt-tidy/clang-tools-extra/docs/clang-tidy/checks/qt/port-to-std-compatible-api.rst

 .. option:: Scope

    Semicolon-separated list of scopes.
-The only available scope at the moment is ``SmartPtr``, which is also the default.
+The available scopes at the moment are ``SmartPtr``, and ``Container``.
+If no scope is given, all scopes are active.

 .. option:: QtSmartPointerClasses